reidrac/png2c-z88dk/README.md

  * some useful defines to call `sp1_TileEntry` (eg, TILES_BASE)
  * an optional array to use with `sp1_PrintString` (eg, ptiles)

+See `-h` flag for a list of options.

 For example:
 ```
 $ py2png.py image.png > image.h